komunitin/komunitin-api/notifications/README.md

 # Notifications API
+REST API featuring marketplace services for Exchange Communities.

+See the specification at [SwaggerHub](https://app.swaggerhub.com/apis-docs/estevebadia/komunitin-notifications-api/0.0.1).

+**This is still a work in progress**.
+Comments welcomed at komunitinbox@gmail.com or at GitHub.

 ## Messages
 The Komunitin system need to send notifications to the users in response to several different events: